Unclouded-JokR/StarCraftAI/README.md

 * NiteKat (Daniel Maize)

 ## StarCraft AI Resources 🧾
 Here is a list of useful resources for things StarCraft AI programming, I cant guarentee that all the links will work in the future but I hope this will be useful as a starting point for anyone that sees this.
-For getting started with StarCraft AI programming, I highly recommend watching the "Intro To STARTCraft AI" and "StarCraft AI Programming Tutorial".
+A good starting point to begin to understand StarCraft AI programming, I recommend watching the "Intro To STARTCraft AI" and "StarCraft AI Programming Tutorial" videos.

 ### Brood War AI Community
 [Brood War AI Discord](https://discord.gg/RKrwjmF2vq)